 - It provides flexibility in usage as it can be molded into different shapes.

 - It does not have corrosive properties like metal cladding.

 - It requires very low maintenance.

-Transparency caused because of glass can put the security at risk.
+- Transparency caused because of glass can put security at risk.